 Accessibility Resource Office

-To request accommodations for classes or residential halls, please follow these steps:
+To request accommodations for classes and/or in the residence halls, please do the following:

 1) Complete the Accessibility Resource Office| Intake Application.